 The Journey to Epilepsy Surgery: What You Need to Know

-People with epilepsy need accurate and current information about treatments available to control seizures.
+To begin, people with epilepsy need accurate and current information about treatments available to control seizures.
 It is important to know:

 - Recent national survey data suggests that 56% of adults taking seizure medications report having seizures in the past year.